mongodb/docs/source/includes/list-table-restore-jobs-http-response.rst

    * - ``delivery``
      - object
-     - The method and details of how the restored :term:`snapshot` data shall be delivered.
+     - The method and details of how the restored snapshot data shall be delivered.

    * - ``delivery.expires``